samuraininja360/shroud-ninja.py/README.md

-# shroud-ninja.py
+# Shroud Ninj Bot for Discord
-Python version of Shroud Ninja Bot
+Python version of the Shroud Ninja Bot